wjakob/nanobind/docs/api_extra.rst

       Create an array wrapping an existing memory allocation.
 The following parameters can be specified:

       - `value`: pointer address of the memory region.
+When the ndarray is parameterized by a constant scalar type to indicate read-only access, a const pointer must be passed instead.

       - `ndim`: the number of dimensions.